redox-os/rfcs/text/0000-userspace-signals.md

 saved into `old_ip`, and two additional scratch registers are similarly saved.
 Since the target thread is not running at that time, the mask can be set nonatomically, knowing that the kernel still needs the same lock to send new signals.
 The kernel masks all signals when entering the trampoline.
+They are then unmasked depending on the sigaction information (`SA_NODEFER` and `sa_mask`).

 ## Fork and exec